bouceka/rescue-us/README.md

 [GitHub Repository](https://github.com/bouceka/rescue-us)

-## App overview
+## App Overview

-For this blog post I prepared a project that will focus on adoption animals.
-This project is going to be primarily a walkthrough tutorial how to build a scalable app implementing .Net, NextJs, React Native, Docker, and more.
+For this blog post, I prepared a project that will focus on adoption animals.
+This project is going to be primarily a walkthrough tutorial on how to build a scalable app implementing .Net, NextJs, React Native, Docker, and more.

-However, for this post we will be focusing on two simple services and how to handle [asynchronous communication](https://learn.microsoft.com/en-us/dotnet/architecture/microservices/architect-microservice-container-applications/asynchronous-message-based-communication#asynchronous-event-driven-communication) between them with RabbitMQ.
+However, for this post, we will be focusing on two simple services and how to handle [asynchronous communication](https://learn.microsoft.com/en-us/dotnet/architecture/microservices/architect-microservice-container-applications/asynchronous-message-based-communication#asynchronous-event-driven-communication) between them with RabbitMQ.
 We will follow [Database per Service](https://microservices.io/patterns/data/database-per-service.html) pattern to make our services more independent.
 Also, it allows us to create services with various databases (MSSQL and MongoDB).

 ![Illustrative Image](https://res.cloudinary.com/ahoy-house/image/upload/f_auto,q_auto/v1/github/vkcdz78xmmly9s7eldhu)